Recently updated on: November 18, 2023

 Don't get me wrong.
 I also believe that life insurance is crucial in our financial journey.
-However, some insurance agents trying to sell them are more concerned about their commission over your welfare.
+Unfortunately, some insurance agents prioritize their commissions over your well-being when selling policies.

-So, if you’re planning to get life insurance, you need to consider these things.
-On the other hand, if you're an insurance agent, you may also need to consider these things when someone is inquiring about insurance.
+So, if you plan to get life insurance, consider the following.
+On the other hand, if you're an insurance agent, you must consider these things when someone inquires about insurance.

 You may refer to this website regarding the authorized insurance companies in the Philippines.
 Click here.

 2. Is the insurance agent asking about your current financial status?

 When an insurance agent presents their products, are they inquiring about your current financial status, like your debt and mortgage obligations, your current income, and how much you can pay as a premium?